DOCKER

 70. What is container runtime?
 Give examples.

 Answer: Low-level software to run containers.
-Examples: runc
+Examples: runc, containerd, cri-o.

 71. How do you customize logging in Docker Compose?